ynput/ayon-cpp-api/README.md

 ## Usage / Config

-## Using environment variablesto Controle the API
+## Using environment variables to Controle the API

-The `AyonLogger` can be controlled with environment variables:
+The `AyonLogger` can be controlled with these environment variables:

 | variable                  | value                                  |
 | ------------------------- | -------------------------------------- |